PCJones/Ultimate-Splinterlands-Bot-V2/README.md

 [Telegram](https://t.me/ultimatesplinterlandsbot)

 ## How to install (Windows)
+- Download and extract the bot from the [Releases Page](https://github.com/PCJones/Ultimate-Splinterlands-Bot-V2/releases)
 - Install https://dotnet.microsoft.com/download/dotnet/5.0/runtime (for console applications)
 - Install Google Chrome
 - Download the correct win32 chromedriver for your Chrome version (if you have chrome 96 download chromedriver 96): https://chromedriver.chromium.org/downloads